NolanTan/Capstone-User-Guide/README.md

 #### Author: Nolan Flinchum

-Last revised: 4/3/2024
+Last revised: 4/4/2024

 ## Description

 This guide is a part of my Capstone II project: Educational Application for LSM-trees.

-This user's guide will briefly cover topics covering:
+This user's guide will briefly cover these topics:

   - the basics of how an LSM-tree works
   - how the application should be used